bijeshos/angular-examples/angular-with-cypress/notes.md

-- npm install
+$ npm install
     -- to install all dependencies
-- ng serve
+$ ng serve
     -- to start the angular application
     -- access http://localhost:4200/ to view the application on browser
-- ./node_modules/cypress/bin/cypress open
+$ ./node_modules/cypress/bin/cypress open
     -- to open cypress test runner UI

+$ npm install --save-dev cypress-plugin-snapshots
+    - to install plugin for visual testing